KristjanESPERANTO/MagicMirror-3rd-Party-Modules/docs/result.md

 ### [MMM-PGA by mumblebaj](https://github.com/mumblebaj/MMM-PGA)

 1. Issue: The license in the package.json (ISC) doesn't match the license file (MIT).
-2. Recommendation: Found `'node-fetch'` in file `ESPN.js`: Replace it with built-in fetch.
-3. Recommendation: Found `'node-fetch'` in file `FEDEXCUP.js`: Replace it with built-in fetch.
+2. Recommendation: Found `'node-fetch'` in file `FEDEXCUP.js`: Replace it with built-in fetch.
-4. Typo: Found `Magic Mirror` in file `MMM-PGA.js`: Replace it with `MagicMirror²`.
+3. Typo: Found `Magic Mirror` in file `MMM-PGA.js`: Replace it with `MagicMirror²`.
-5. Recommendation: Found `XMLHttpRequest` in file `MMM-PGA.js`: Replace it with built-in fetch.
+4. Recommendation: Found `XMLHttpRequest` in file `MMM-PGA.js`: Replace it with built-in fetch.
-6. Recommendation: Found `'node-fetch'` in file `OWGR.js`: Replace it with built-in fetch.
-7. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
+5. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
-8. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-9. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+6. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
-10. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
+7. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
-11. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch.
+8. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch.
-12. Outdated: Found `MichMich/MagicMirror` in file `package.json`: Replace it by `MagicMirrorOrg/MagicMirror`.
+9. Outdated: Found `MichMich/MagicMirror` in file `package.json`: Replace it by `MagicMirrorOrg/MagicMirror`.
-13. Recommendation: Found `XMLHttpRequest` in file `favorites.js`: Replace it with built-in fetch.
+10. Recommendation: Found `XMLHttpRequest` in file `favorites.js`: Replace it with built-in fetch.
-14. Recommendation: There ist no CHANGELOG file.
+11. Recommendation: There ist no CHANGELOG file.
 It is recommended to add one.
-15. Recommendation: There ist no CODE_OF_CONDUCT file.
+12. Recommendation: There ist no CODE_OF_CONDUCT file.
 It is recommended to add one.
-16. Recommendation: No ESLint configuration was found.
+13. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-PGHBus by yuhanx0728](https://github.com/yuhanx0728/MMM-PGHBus)